yocarrotyo/HammockHelper/ProjectPlan.md

 - [x] Create user dao unit tests
 - [ ] Weekly journal entry
 - [x] Set up logging
-- [ ] Create class uml diagram
+- [ ] Create class uml diagram (never did this)

 Week 5 (Starts Sept 30)
-- [ ] Create the template for all jsps using bootstrap or materialize
+- [x] Create the template for all jsps using bootstrap or materialize
 - [ ] Weekly journal entry
 - [x] Add the role table
 - [x] Add the role entity
 - [x] Create the role dao
 - [x] Create the role dao unit tests
-- [ ] Add a jsp to display user and role
+- [ ] Add a jsp to display user and role (not doing this)
-- [ ] Add jsp to add a user
+- [x] Add jsp to add a user

 Week 6 (Starts Oct 7) - My Prof Dev Project due Oct 14
-- [ ] Create db on AWS
+- [x] Create db on AWS
-- [ ] Deploy to AWS for first time
+- [x] Deploy to AWS for first time
 - [ ] Weekly journal entry
-- [ ] Create park table(s)
+- [x] Create park table(s)
-- [ ] Add the park entity (test, dev and prod dbs)
+- [x] Add the park entity (test, dev and prod dbs)
-- [ ] Realize that these daos are repetitive.
+- [x] Realize that these daos are repetitive.
 Refactor into a generic dao!
-- [ ] Add submit data/review data functionality in jsp for user and role
+- [x] Add submit data functionality in jsp for campsites
-- [ ] Build the site check and regional browse/search jsp
+- [x] Build the site check and regional browse/search jsp (turned out to just be campsitesearch)
-- [ ] Build the submit data jsp
+- [x] Build the submit data jsp
-- [ ] Build the review data jsp
+- [ ] Build the review data jsp (still in progress)

 Week 7 (Starts Oct 14)
 - [ ] Weekly journal entry
-- [ ] Set up authentication locally
+- [x] Set up authentication locally
 - [ ] Set up authentication on AWS
-- [ ] Add accessibility and the star ratings features to the park site table?
+- [ ] Add accessibility and the star ratings features to the park site table? (not doing)
-- [ ] Begin investigating photo upload features
+- [ ] Begin investigating photo upload features (not doing)
 - [ ] Review and incorporate any feedback from Checkpoint 2.

 Week 8 (Starts Oct 21)
 - [ ] Weekly journal entry
 - [ ] Explore possibility of integration with google maps api or State DNR website to check availability
-- [ ] Create the campsite dao, unit tests, crud jsps (? usure if this is covered in week 6 ?)
+- [x] Create the campsite dao, unit tests, crud jsps (? usure if this is covered in week 6 ?)
-- [ ] Create bulk upload feature
+- [ ] Create bulk upload feature (nooo)
 - [ ] Create the campsite dao unit tests
-- [ ] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.
+- [x] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.

 Week 9 (Starts Oct 28)
 - [ ] Weekly journal entry